vincentspereira/Algorithmic-Trading-System/docs/PROD_READINESS_PLAN.md

 ## 1. Introduction

 This document outlines the comprehensive architecture and implementation plan to bring the Algorithmic Trading System to a production-ready state.
-It addresses the critical integration gaps identified in the Phase 4 Audit Report and provides a clear roadmap for the final implementation phase.
+It reflects the successful remediation of critical integration gaps identified in the Phase 4 Audit Report and provides a clear roadmap for the remaining implementation phase.

 The plan is organized into the following sections:
 - **Production-Ready Architecture**: A visual representation of the target architecture.